-One of the most fundamental aspects of digital scrapbooking is being able to unzip the files you download.
-Read on to find out how to zip and unzip zip files.
+One of the most fundamental aspects of working with digital craft, graphic design, and digital scrapbooking files is being able to unzip the files you download.
+Windows comes with it’s own ability to unzip files and there is no need to purchase any additional software to do so.
+Read on to find out how to zip and unzip zip files in Windows.

-Creating and Extracting Zip Files In digital scrapbooking there are many occasions where you might have to deal with creating and extracting (opening) zip files.
-Most digital scrapbook kits you download, whether you buy them or whether they are freebies come in zipped files.
+In digital craft, graphic design and digital scrapbooking there are many occasions where you might have to deal with creating and extracting (opening) zip files.
+Most graphics you download, whether you buy them or whether they are freebies come in zipped files.
 Zip files are normally a way of compressing files to keep down the size of them as well as keeping them together in a single file rather than several separate ones.

 The Windows extraction wizard will open.
 Click on Next to continue and you will come to the window below.